securitybunker/databunker.org/content/doc/install/_index.md

 weight: 30
 ---

-## Method 1: Quick installation method
+## Method 1: Quick installation

-The easiest way to begin with Databunker is to deploy it as a standard Docker container with minimal parameters.
+The easiest way to start with Databunker is to deploy it as a standard Docker container with minimal parameters.
 In this setup, it will utilize an internal built-in **SQLite database** to store encrypted records.
-This method is suitable for development purposes and is not recommended for production environments.
+This method is suitable for developers and is not recommended for production environments.

 **Advantages:**
 * No need for an external database